cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * `ML7AS`: compile for Mindcode Logic version 7 (revision A) standard processors
 * `ML7AW`: compile for Mindcode Logic version 7 (revision A) world processor

+## Option `remarks`

+This option controls the way remarks, generated through the [remark() function](SYNTAX-4-FUNCTIONS.markdown#remark), are propagated to the compiled code.
+Remarks are written into the compiled code as `print` instructions.
+Possible values of the `remarks` option are:

+* `none`: remarks are suppressed in the compiled code - they do not appear there at all.
+* `passive`: remarks are included in the compiled code, but a jump is generated in front each block of continuous remarks, so that the print statement themselves aren't executed.
+This is the default value.
+* `active`: remarks are included in the compiled code can be executed, producing actual output to the text buffer.

+Passive remarks can be used for putting instructions or comments in the compiled code, or to mark a specific portion of the code.
+Remarks in a loop may help identifying individual iterations when the loop is unrolled, for example.

+Active remarks can be used to easily add debugging output to a program that can be deactivated using a compiler option (potentially through a command line switch without modifying the source code).

 ## Option `goal`

 Use the `goal` option to specify whether Mindcode should prefer to generate smaller code, or faster code.